Lake County Personal Injury Lawyer

-Accidents and other incidents that result in injury are rarely caused by a single factor.
+Accidents and other incidents that result in injury rarely have a single factor cause.
 Rather, it is usually a combination of factors that contribute to an injury.

-If some of these factors are the fault of the individual who is injured, the court may reduce the amount of compensation to account for this liability.
-This is referred to as the comparative fault or contributory negligence rule.
+If some of these factors are the fault of the injured individual, the court may reduce the amount of compensation to account for this liability; known as the comparative fault or the contributory negligence rule.

-As an example, if a pedestrian is hit by a car while crossing the street, a court may find that the driver of the car is 90 percent at fault and the pedestrian is 10 percent at fault for stepping outside the crosswalk.
-In that case, if the pedestrian is awarded $100,000 for injuries suffered in the accident, the award would be reduced by 10 percent to $90,000 to account for the contributory fault.
+Say a car hits a pedestrian while crossing the street.
+A court may find that the driver of the car have 90% of fault.
+The pedestrian may have 10% of fault for stepping outside the crosswalk.
+Say the pedestrian awarded $100,000 for injuries suffered in the accident; the award would reduce to $90,000 to account for the contributory fault.

 Consulting a Lake County Personal Injury Attorney

-If you have been injured through the fault of another, you may be dealing with substantial medical bills, lost income, property damage, endless trips to the doctor, and ongoing pain and suffering.
-You may be entitled to receive substantial compensation from the party at fault.
+Injured through the fault of another?
+You may have substantial medical bills, lost income, property damage, endless trips to the doctor, and ongoing pain and suffering.
+You may receive substantial compensation from the party at fault.